celaraze/cat/README.md

   automatically discover and remember important information.

 - **Memory iteration**: The assistant will automatically update its memory of changed important information.
-For example, if you used to dislike a certain food but now you like it, the assistant will be aware of and remember this change.
+For example, if you used to dislike a certain food, but now you like it, the assistant will be aware of and remember this change.

 - **Memory association**: For instance, if the assistant remembers your birthday and then you tell it that you don't